 - Occupational therapists engage clients in therapeutic activities to improve coordination, postural control, bilateral integration, motor control, and balance which are critical to improving success and independence with performing daily living activities.

 - Occupational therapists utilize group therapy to improve social pragmatics while facilitating peer-to-peer learning, collaboration, peer-support, and group-think as it relates to improving engagement and independence with daily living activities.

 - Home Safety Evaluations

-- Occupational therapists at Life Skills Village perform Home Safety Evaluations to identify potential barriers and hazards throughout the home.
+- We will perform Home Safety Evaluations to identify potential barriers and hazards throughout the home.
 By assessing the home and providing training, adaptive equipment, and recommendations for modifications to the environment clients are able to help improve function, safety, and independence.

 - Family/Caregiver Training

 - Occupational therapists work with family members and care providers to ensure that they understand how to support and assist the client with their recovery in the home and community settings.